AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >Dans ce contexte, vous ne pouvez pas charger d’audience à partir d’un fichier.
-Pour cela, vous devez créer une diffusion email autonome.
+Pour cela, vous devez créer une diffusion d’e-mail autonome.
 [En savoir plus](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.
 -->

-## Configuration de l’activité de création d’audience{#build-audience-configuration}
+## Configurer l’activité Créer une audience{#build-audience-configuration}

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_build_audience_dimension"